 “Hi my name is Christie, this is my son Keo, do you want to be our friend?”

-Real mom friends are hard to find because every mom wants to pretend like they have it all together.
-Guilty!
-We post that one picture in one hundred where we actually put makeup on, wore something other than yoga pants, and a shirt without food or boogers on it.
+We post that one picture in one hundred where we actually put makeup on, wore something other than yoga pants, and a shirt without food stains or boogers on it.
 Yes, boogers.

 We currently moved to a new city, so I am trying to find friends for myself and for my son… it’s hard!

 I have gone to playgroups, playgrounds, and storytimes where the moms sit around, barely speak, and focus on their babies.
 I think we are all feeling the same thing, but we are just too shy to say “Hi, I am lonely.
 Want to be my mom friend?”